shiftboolean/template-RN/CONTRIBUTING.md

 ## Getting Started

-RidingMotoMobile is using JIRA for issue tracking.
-Visit [our JIRA](https://shiftboolean.atlassian.net/jira/software/c/projects/RM/boards/46/backlog?view=detail) to find existing issues or create a new one.
+<Project Name> is using JIRA for issue tracking.
+Visit [our JIRA](JIRA URL) to find existing issues or create a new one.

-Our [Confluence](https://shiftboolean.atlassian.net/wiki/home) is used for project documentation.
+Our [Confluence](https://shiftboolean..com) is used for project documentation.

 For internal communication, we're using Slack.